No. 12 Texas Tech undefeated at home with win over K-State | Federal News Network

-The Red Raiders (23-7, 12-5 Big 12) have won 21 consecutive home games, including all 18 this season.
-Bryson Williams added 19 points for the Red Raiders, and Adonis Arms had 10.
+“This is probably the craziest environment we’ve played this year,” said Selton Miguel, who had 12 of his 14 points for K-State after halftime.

+Williams and Warren, first-year transfers but among five Red Raiders seniors recognized before the game, combined for 18 of their last 20 points.

-There were nine ties and eight lead changes in the second half, the last on a jumper by Warren that hit the front of the front of the rim, bounced up and then fell through to make it 69-68.
+There were nine ties and eight lead changes in the second half, the last on Warren’s jumper that hit the front of the front of the rim, bounced up and then fell through to make it 69-68.
 He added two free throws with 13 seconds left.

+“Very proud of him. … Davion, he kind of took the game over,” coach Mark Adams said.
+“They were double-teaming Bryson.
+Bryson obviously has a good game night in and night out.”

-Kansas State (14-15, 6-11), which played without standout guard Markquis Nowell because of a hamstring issue, missed two 3-pointers in the final minute.
-Mike McGuirl missed one before Nijel Pack’s shot from beyond the arc was blocked by Mylik Wilson.
+Kansas State (14-15, 6-11), which played without standout guard Markquis Nowell (hamstring), missed two 3-pointers in the final minute.
+Mike McGuirl missed one before Nijel Pack’s shot from beyond the arc was blocked by Mylik Wilson — a play K-State thought was a foul.

-McGuirl had 18 points for the Wildcats, whose NCAA Tournament hopes may have taken a fatal blow.
+McGuirl had 18 points while playing all 40 minutes for the Wildcats, whose NCAA Tournament hopes may have taken a fatal blow.
 It was their seventh Big 12 loss by five points or less, and came two days after their one-point loss at home to Iowa State.

+“We were undermanned without Markquis … but we came and played against one of the top teams in the country in a place that no one’s beat them here,” coach Bruce Weber said.
+“And, you know, we played them till the end like we’ve done all year.”

-The Red Raiders finished the first half with a 14-2 run, with Williams scoring their first eight points in that span.
-He made a layup with five minutes left before Miguel’s fastbreak layup made it 31-27 for K-State’s last points of the half.
+The Red Raiders finished the first half with a 14-2 run, with Williams scoring their first eight points in that span and Warren’s late 3-pointer making it 39-31 at the half.

-Williams made two free throws on the next Tech possession, hit a tying jumper on the next one and a go-ahead short jumper with 2:39 left.
-The Red Raiders had a 39-31 halftime lead after Warren’s half-ending 3-pointer.

-Kansas State tied the game at 40-40 on Mark Smith’s 3-pointer less than 2 1/2 minutes into the second half, capping a 9-1 run in which the Wildcats’ senior guard scored seven points in a row over a 42-second span.
+Kansas State got even at 40-40 on Mark Smith’s 3-pointer less than 2 1/2 minutes into the second half.
+The Wildcats’ senior guard scored seven points in a row over a 42-second span and finished with 11. .

 BIG PICTURE